kavyanshpandey/Covid19--Tracker/README.md

 # {covid-tracker}
 This project is made on VueJS with the help of COVID19 API.
 Simple tracker for Covid-19 cases and deaths

 # Stack-Used
-1. HTML
+1. HTML5
 2. VUE
 3. JAVASCRIPT